LiveRamp/HadoopAtScale/small_files.md

 ```

 The really extreme solution we have implemented at LiveRamp is to actually index into a block, maintaining a separate metadata file with logical data boundaries.
 This allows tasks to write multiple “blocks” without incurring extra NameNode operations -- because the NameNode doesn’t know they exist.
-These constructs, which we call “Virtual Partitions”, is out of the scope of this blog post though.
+These constructs, which we call “Virtual Partitions”, is out of the scope of this article though.

 -----
 Ben Podgursky ([GitHub](https://github.com/bpodgursky/))